Calvin-Aziszam-S/Python-for-Data-Science-EDA-KMeans-Clustering/README.md

 The Implementation of Exploratory Data Analysis (EDA) and K-Means Clustering in Python using Jupyter Notebook.

-In this study case we want to do a selection of a country that needs the most financial aid using clustering method to give the recommendation to the company.
+This implementation uses a study case where we need to select a country that needs the most financial aid using the clustering method to recommend the company.